1itvinka/anastasiya.dev/content/blog/comments/index.md

 image: img.jpg
 ---

-This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

-All of the principles below are not language-specific, although I use JavaScript for the code examples.

-### Introduction

 My rule of thumb is to **use comments as little as possible**.
 Good code mostly documents itself.

 Comments can lie and mislead.
 They create noise, and they can clutter your code.
 So use them only if you fail to express yourself otherwise.
 Always choose to have a single source of truth: the code.